 Whether it starts on the first of January, mid-February or in other months, the year is organized into months, week and days, a system known as calendar.
 The method of ordering the years is also part of that system.
 How did it all start?

 Celestial cycles inspired the creators of the first calendars.
 All early systems, except the ancient Egyptian one, were lunar.
 Ancient Egypt used a solar calendar.

-The word itself comes from Latin and the name given in ancient Rome to the first day of the month, calendae, when the appearance of the new moon was solemnly announced.
+The word calendar comes from Latin and the name given in ancient Rome to the first day of the month, calendae, when the appearance of the new moon was solemnly announced.

-The Western or Gregorian calendar derives from the Julian calendar instituted by Julius Caesar 46 BC.
+The Western or Gregorian calendar was preceded by the Julian calendar, instituted by Julius Caesar 46 BC.

-Britain and its colonies adopted the Gregorian calendar in 1752, when the error amounted to 11 days.
+in 1752, Britain and its colonies adopted the Gregorian calendar.
 3 September became 14 September and the same time the beginning of the year was put back from 25 March to 1 Jan.

-Russia did not adopt it until the October Revolution of 1917, so that the event (25 Oct in 1917) is currently celebrated 7 November.
+Russia did not adopt it until the October Revolution of 1917, so the event (25 Oct in 1917) is currently celebrated on 7 November.